python-zeroconf/python-zeroconf/README.rst

 0.32.0 (Unreleased)
 ===================

+* Ensure ZeroconfServiceTypes.find always cancels the ServiceBrowser (#389) @bdraco

+  There was a short window where the ServiceBrowser thread could be left running after Zeroconf is closed because the .join() was never waited for when a new Zeroconf object was created

+* Simplify DNSPointer processing in ServiceBrowser (#386) @bdraco

+* Breaking change: Ensure listeners do not miss initial packets if Engine starts too quickly (#387) @bdraco

+  When manually creating a zeroconf.Engine object, it is no longer started automatically.
+  It must manually be started by calling .start() on the created object.

+  The Engine thread is now started after all the listeners have been added to avoid a race condition where packets could be missed at startup.

 * Ensure the cache is checked for name conflict after final service query with asyncio (#382) @bdraco

 * Complete ServiceInfo request as soon as all questions are answered (#380) @bdraco